ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.rst

 Both aspects of interrupt management involve various components in the secure software stack spanning from EL3 to Secure-EL1.
-These components are described in the section 2.1.
+These components are described in the section `Software components`_.
 The framework stores information associated with each type of interrupt in the following data structure.

 .. code:: c